<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Functional components of a pressure gauge.

 A flexible measuring element.
-This critical component (also known as a tube) is made with elastic material that moves when a change in pressure occurs.
+This critical component (also known as a tube) is made with an elastic material that moves when a change in pressure occurs.

 Movement.
 The movement from the measuring instrument converts the tube motion into a rotary motion to drive the pointer.